 Beyond the stage show and parade, plenty of characters can be found throughout the park streets, more this year’s party than in past years.
 Near Splash Mountain, all Seven Dwarfs are available for photos together:

-A character rarely (if ever) seen in the parks is Gaston, who meets guests between Adventureland and the Hub:
+A character rarely (if ever) seen in the parks is Gaston, who meets Guests between Adventureland and the Hub:

-We’ll likely see more of him when the Beauty and the Beast section of the New Fantasyland expansion opens, which will include Gaston’s Tavern.
+We’ll likely see more of him when the Beauty and the Beast section of the New Fantasyland expansion open, which will include Gaston’s Tavern.
 Other characters spotted in the park include Captain Jack Sparrow, Lots-o-Huggin’ Bear, Rafiki, and Buzz Lightyear.
 Meet-and-greet locations are notated on the event map.

-While not required, guests of all ages show up to Mickey’s Not-So-Scary Halloween Party in costume, taking pictures on their own or with characters throughout the night.
-It’s fun for all guests to see what other guests have shown up as.
+While not required, Guests of all ages show up to Mickey’s Not-So-Scary Halloween Party in costume, taking pictures on their own or with characters throughout the night.
+It’s fun for all Guests to see what other Guests have shown up as.
 Below are a few favorites that I spotted.

-Jafar poses with a guest dressed as Mother Gothel from “Tangled”:
+Jafar poses with a Guest dressed as Mother Gothel from “Tangled”:

 A Linguini look-alike even has Remy in his hat: